 On our visit to the Caroni Swamp, we will explore this unique ecosystem by boat in the hope of spotting a range of birds.
 In particular, we have our eyes peeled for scarlet ibis - this brightly coloured bird is one of the national birds of Trinidad and Tobago.

-The aim of this itinerary is to be easy-going and slow paced, so with any walks that we do, we will take our time.
-There is one exception to this which is the walk to see the oilbirds.
-This particular trail is steep in places, however it is well maintained, as stairs with handrails have been built to make things easier for us at the steeper points.
+The aim of this itinerary is to be easy-going and slow paced, so most of the walks we do will be easy.
+The one exception to this is the walk to see the oilbirds.
+This trail is steep in places, but is well maintained and stairs with handrails have been built at the steeper points.
 We would recommend you bring a sturdy pair of walking boots with good grip.

 Price includes return scheduled flights between London and Port-of-Spain.

 Ground transportation is by minibus with a driver.